-Working timberlands are at the heart of Lyme’s investment strategy and make up over 85% of its invested capital to date.
+Working timberlands are at the heart of Lyme’s investment strategy and make up the vast majority its invested capital to date.
 Lyme also invests opportunistically in mitigation banks and other conservation assets.

 Other Conservation Assets